 What is Negotiation Counsel?

-Benefits of the Negotiation Counsel Model® include:
+Benefits of the Negotiation Counsel Model® can include:

 - Settlements that occur months or years earlier than normal, resulting in early settlement discounts that benefit clients and their insurers

 - More humane treatment of people affected by serious accidents

 - Fewer suits filed, fewer letters of credit, and lower insurance premiums

 - Less time and fewer resources devoted to depositions and other discovery

 As Negotiation Counsel, Golden usually becomes involved in a claim soon after the accident.
 This allows a full range of preventative measures that tend to save time, energy, and lesson acrimony.
 In addition, in his “fireman” role, Golden is retained to promptly settle older claims on reasonable terms.
 For instance, he recently arranged the settlement of a complex lawsuit within 60 days of being hired.
 Six law firms had represented the two parties in the suit, which had been ongoing for several years.

 Does Negotiation Counsel replace the traditional Defense Counsel?